LLMs and Chat

 Configuring LLM

-Section titled “Configuring LLM”If you built with generic LLM support, you can configure it by setting the LLM_MODELS
+Section titled “Configuring LLM”You can configure the models you want to use by setting the LLM_MODELS

 and DEFAULT_LLM_MODEL